skark/datascience/README.md

 Sample command to run on Windows:
 `docker run -it --rm --name datascience -p 8888:8888 -v C:\datascience:/work skark/datascience`

-Connect the running container using `http://localhost:8888/`
+Connect to the running container using `http://localhost:8888/`